-The prevalence of myopia in young adolescents has approached 10 to 25% and 60 to 80% in industrialized societies of the West and East Asia, respectively.^{1,2} Furthermore, high levels of myopia (i.e., \leq -6.00 diopters [D]) are associated with a range of ocular pathologies, such as vitreous and retinal detachment, macular degeneration, and glaucoma.3-6 Therefore, myopia can incur significant ocular-related morbidity and substantial healthcare costs.^{7,8}
+The prevalence of myopia in young adolescents has increased substantially in recent decades and has approached 10 to 25% and 60 to 80% in industrialized societies of the West and East Asia, respectively.
+Furthermore, high levels of myopia (i.e., $\leq$ -6.00 diopters [D]) are associated with a range of ocular pathologies, such as vitreous and retinal detachment, macular degeneration, and glaucoma.3-6 Therefore, myopia can incur significant ocular-related morbidity and substantial healthcare costs.

-From the 1Menicon Co., Ltd., Madrid, Spain; 2Clínica Oftalmológica Novovision, Madrid, Spain; 3Universidad Europea de Madrid, Madrid, Spain; and 4School of Life and Health Sciences, Aston University, Aston Triangle, Birmingham, United Kingdom.
+From the Menicon Co., Ltd., Madrid, Spain; Clínica Oftalmológica Novovision, Madrid, Spain; Universidad Europea de Madrid, Madrid, Spain; and School of Life and Health Sciences, Aston University, Aston Triangle, Birmingham, United Kingdom.